 BOP for and Electrician businesses is a combination of:

-Property insurance will insure your owned business assets at your business location.
+Commercial Property Insurance: Property insurance will insure your owned business assets at your business location.
 The electrician’s building, office contents, stock and equipment like ladders, power tools, generators and voltage meters will be insured for loss from covered perils such as theft, fire, hurricane or tornado. under this policy.

-Business Income Insurance covers lost income due to a suspension of operations at your business location resulting from covered physical damage to the building, making it impossible to carry on your normal operations.
+Business Income Insurance: Business Income Insurance covers lost income due to a suspension of operations at your business location resulting from covered physical damage to the building, making it impossible to carry on your normal operations.
 The extra expense typically included with business income would pay the cost to set up a temporary office and expedite replacement equipment, stock and supplies when your building has a total loss from an insured peril.
-The purpose is the get your business up and running as soon as possible after the loss.
+The purpose is to get your business up and running as soon as possible after the loss.

 Electrical work can be a hazardous job, sometimes just being on a job site with other trades working there as well can be dangerous.
 Electrical contractors must get Workers’ Compensation Insurance for their employees to cover the unfortunate accidents that are bound to happen.
 Workers’ compensation will pay a portion of your injured employee’s payroll when unable to work as well as incurred medical expenses resulting from the on-the-job accident.
 Workers Compensation coverage is statutory in most states, be sure to check in your state if it’s required.